SimonCropp/NullabilityInfo/readme.md

 Exposes top-level nullability information from reflection.

-This feature is [coming in net6](https://github.com/dotnet/runtime/issues/29723).
+This feature is [included in net6](https://github.com/dotnet/runtime/issues/29723).
 This project exposes the APIs to lower runtime.
 It supports `netstandard2.0` and up.

 This project ships two packages: